duilee/stat133-fa18/workout1/data/nba2018-dictionary.md

 6. Below is the description of variables in nba2018.csv

-- For any missing values, they represented as 'NA'
+- For any missing values, they are represented as 'NA'

 name | description | units of measurement
 ------|-------------|----------------------